geomstats/geomstats/CONTRIBUTING.md

 Try to keep the changes focused.
 If you feel tempted to "branch out" then please make a [new branch][link_branches].

+If you are adding a new feature, don't forget to add the corresponding [unit tests][link_unit_tests].
+As ``geomstats`` enables numpy and tensorflow, your unit tests should run on these two backends.

 **4. Submit a [pull request][link_pullrequest].**